 Continuing, Lawton says: “’Hurts Like Paradise’ is a song I wrote when I was at school.
 It’s kind of a story about a relationship from start to finish, only it’s told from the perspective of someone who feels like they’re an outsider.
 I like that there are details in the song which show this character as they talk about their experiences.
 Even though it’s a sad song, I like to juxtapose sad lyrics with upbeat sounds.”

 Lawton, has been steadily developing her live show performances, with her playing at some of the cities most famous venues such as The Troubadour, The Bedford, The Social and Ronnie Scott’s.
-This proved good grounding for her biggest show to date, which saw her opening for Jack Savoretti, to 1,000 people, at London’s Cadogan Hall.
-Writing together with the likes of Dee Adam, Jess Sharman, Pam Sheyne, Paul Herman, and of course Matty Benbrook, Lawton is quickly honing her craft on and off the stage.
+All her hard work was in preparation for her biggest show to date, which saw her opening for Jack Savoretti, to 1,000 people, at London’s Cadogan Hall.